 At William Farr School, we realise that our students learning and outcomes are about more than test scores.
 To recognise this, and to support learning, we also measure and report on Behaviour for Learning (BfL).
 We firmly believe that having a positive attitude to learning is an important characteristic of success, and behaviour is the key to the positive attitude that we expect from our students.

-To measure students’ Behaviour for Learning, each subject awards a BfL grade to every student three times per year.
+To measure students’ Behaviour for Learning, each subject awards a BfL grade to every student at different times of the year.
 These grades are outlined below.
 We expect the students’ BfL grade at our school to be either excellent or good.

 |Effort Score||Effort Description||Effort|